Les Chevaliers de la mort: Contents

 The book opens with a quote from each of the leaders of the group: "Man has no reason to exist.
 Let us all die now, the sun will not stop shining" (Jouret) and "We should have left six months before Waco.
 But what we will do will be more spectacular" (Di Mambro).
 The book then includes a prologue that covers the initial shock and discovery of the crime scene; it follows this with a chapter covering the initial investigation and the "mystery" of the initial 53 deaths.

 Then, two chapters describing the prior lives of Di Mambro and Jouret, before tracing the history of the group, starting with its origins and the factors that lead to the deaths.
 The chapter on Di Mambro, titled "the master sorcerer", covers his esoteric and criminal background, while the chapter on Jouret, "the wounded child", presents his beginning involvement in homeopathy.
 It also follows his publicity in the media, noting that except for the magazine L'actualité (which had refused to publish an interview with him) most of the media were charmed by him and in their view complicit in his rise.
-They theorize that Di Mambro and Jouret had "other masters", andmay be tied to a criminal conspiracy involving a far-right international organization, who they argue had suppressed the OTS after they began to make the news, and portrays them as having been "protected" by other forces, who had abandoned them after the fall of the USSR.
+They theorize that Di Mambro and Jouret had "other masters", and may be tied to a criminal conspiracy involving a far-right international organization, who they argue had suppressed the OTS after they began to make the news, and portrays them as having been "protected" by other forces, who had abandoned them after the fall of the USSR.

 The authors argue that Jouret and Joël Egger (considered the official perpetrators of the deaths at Cheiry) were likely not the only perpetrators as there was forensic evidence suggesting the involvement of others; they suggest that the perpetrators of the later Vercors death, who were released by police, may have been involved.
 The authors say that given they were never interrogated it is impossible to know for sure.
 It concludes with an "autopsy of an investigation", where the authors discuss the investigation itself.
 The authors said they were surprised at how poorly protected the crime scenes were during their investigation, stating that they had entered "without problem" the house where the Dutoit family had been murdered by the group, and that they had simply entered the chalets left behind and found evidence that had not been examined.
 They argue the investigated was conducted too quickly.
 The book criticizes how journalists were treated in Salvan and what the authors perceive as the silence of Judge Jaquemet, and also criticizes religious scholars who in their view failed to intervene in the group to prevent the second massacre.
 Then follows several annexes, including several documents related to the OTS and its leaders, as well as a list of all the victims of the organization.